 However, our employee opinion surveys told us that staff want to have more opportunities to work with colleagues from other academies and to consider things like secondments to other schools in the Trust.
-Through 2021-212 we facilitated a number of secondments and will continue to provide this in future years.
+Through 2022-23 we facilitated a number of secondments and will continue to provide this in future years.
+We also have a regular jobs bulletin that is shared with all staff, outlining all vacancies across our schools.

 In September 2020 we established our network groups, bringing staff together from across the Trust around a common area of expertise or the curriculum.
-We also created our mandate groups, to drive forward shared initiatives and policy development.
-From September 2022 will establish our staff parliament, building on the pioneering work of our Trust Pupil Parliament and Cabinet.
+Our Staff Parliament provides a platform for our school staff governors to connect, and in 2022-23, in addition to our cross-Trust conference, we also held two cross-school pupil Olympics, which brought our staff together.